Generic Name and Formulations:

 Indications for UVADEX:

-Extracorporeal administration with the UVAR Photopheresis System in the palliative treatment of skin manifestations of cutaneous T-cell lymphoma that is unresponsive to other forms of treatment.
+Extracorporeal administration with the UVAR XTS or CELLEX Photopheresis System in the palliative treatment of skin manifestations of cutaneous T-cell lymphoma that is unresponsive to other forms of treatment.

-Consult UVAR Photopheresis System Operator's Manual before administering.
-Give on two consecutive days every 4 weeks for minimum of 7 treatment cycles (6 months).
-200mcg per photopheresis treatment.
-Accelerated treatment schedule: see literature.
+Consult UVAR XTS or CELLEX Photopheresis System Operator's Manual before administering.
+Give on 2 consecutive days every 4 weeks for minimum of 7 treatment cycles (6 months).
+Calculate dose per treatment based on treatment volume: Dose (mL) = treatment volume x 0.017.
+Accelerated treatment schedule: see full labeling.

 Idiosyncratic reactions to psoralen compounds.
 History of light sensitive disease.
 Lupus erythematosus.
 Porphyria cutanea tarda.
 Erythropoietic protoporphyria.
 Variegate porphyria.
 Xeroderma pigmentosum.
 Albinism.
 Aphakia.

 Exposure to sun or UV light may cause actinic degeneration, skin burning, cataracts; wear UVA-absorbing, wrap-around sunglasses and cover exposed skin (or use sunblock: SPF ≥15) for 24hrs after treatment.
-Basal cell carcinomas (monitor and treat if occur).
-Pregnancy (Cat.D); nursing mothers: not recommended.
+Basal cell carcinomas; monitor.
+Possible thromboembolic events in treatment of graft-versus-host disease (not approved use).
+Pregnancy (Cat.D); avoid.
+Nursing mothers.

-Increased photosensitivity with anthralin, coal tar, griseofulvin, phenothiazines, nalidixic acid, halogenated salicylanilides, sulfonamides, tetracyclines, thiazides, organic staining dyes.
+Increased photosensitivity with anthralin, coal tar, griseofulvin, phenothiazines, nalidixic acid, halogenated salicylanilides, sulfonamides, tetracyclines, thiazides, certain organic staining dyes (eg, methylene blue, toluidine blue, rose bengal, methyl orange).

 Hypotension secondary to changes in extracorporeal volume.